Privacy Policy

 We retain personal data for the minimum period necessary for the purposes set out above:

-• Portal account records and logs: for the life of the account and a limited period thereafter for security/audit (12 months unless a longer period is necessary).
+- Portal account records and logs: for the life of the account and for up to 12 months thereafter for security and audit purposes, unless a longer period is necessary.

-• Marketing contact data: until you opt out or we identify prolonged inactivity, and in any event subject to periodic data hygiene reviews.
-We maintain a suppression list to respect opt-outs.
+- Marketing contact data: until you opt out or we identify prolonged inactivity.
+We maintain a suppression list to respect opt-outs and conduct periodic data hygiene reviews.

-• Training recordings: 3–12 months or earlier on request.
+- Training recordings: 3 to 12 months, or earlier on request.

-• Engagement analytics logs for email/SMS: retained for 12 months, then aggregated or deleted.
+- Engagement analytics logs for email and SMS: retained for 12 months, then aggregated or deleted.

-Retention periods may be extended where required by law or to establish, exercise or defend legal claims.
-Data will be securely deleted or anonymised at the end of the retention period.
+Retention periods may be extended where required by law or to establish, exercise, or defend legal claims.
+Data will be securely deleted or anonymised at the end of the applicable retention period.

 10. Your Rights

-Under UK data protection law, you have the following rights (subject to conditions and exemptions):
+Under UK data protection law, you have the following rights (subject to applicable conditions and exemptions):

-• Access: to obtain a copy of your personal data and supplementary information.
+- Access: to obtain a copy of your personal data and supplementary information about how it is processed.

-• Rectification: to correct inaccurate or incomplete data.
+- Rectification: to correct inaccurate or incomplete personal data.

-• Erasure: to request deletion of personal data in certain circumstances.
+- Erasure: to request deletion of your personal data in certain circumstances.

-• Restriction: to request restriction of processing in certain circumstances.
+- Restriction: to request that we restrict processing of your personal data in certain circumstances.

-• Portability: to receive personal data you provided to us in a structured, commonly used and machine-readable format and to transmit it to another controller where technically feasible.
+- Portability: to receive personal data you have provided to us in a structured, commonly used, and machine-readable format, and to transmit it to another controller where technically feasible.

-• Objection: to object at any time to processing based on our legitimate interests, including B2B direct marketing on legitimate topics; we will stop processing for marketing immediately upon objection.
+- Objection: to object at any time to processing based on our legitimate interests, including an absolute right to object to B2B direct marketing.
+We will stop processing for marketing purposes immediately upon objection.

-• Withdraw consent: where consent is relied upon (e.g., certain PECR scenarios), withdrawal at any time will not affect prior lawful processing.
+- Withdraw consent: where consent is the lawful basis (e.g. certain PECR scenarios), you may withdraw consent at any time.
+Withdrawal does not affect the lawfulness of prior processing.

-To exercise rights, contact us using the details in Section 1.
-We may need to verify identity and scope requests appropriately.
-You also have the right to lodge a complaint with the UK Information Commissioner’s Office (ICO): www.ico.org.uk, telephone 0303 123 1113.
-We would appreciate the opportunity to address concerns before the ICO is approached.
+You also have the right to lodge a complaint with the UK Information Commissioner’s Office (ICO) at www.ico.org.uk, telephone 0303 123 1113.
+We would welcome the opportunity to address any concerns before you approach the ICO.

 11. Marketing Preferences and Opt-Out

-• You may opt out of marketing at any time by using the unsubscribe link in emails, replying STOP to SMS where supported, updating preferences in the client portal, or contacting us (see Section 1).
+- You may opt out of marketing at any time by: using the unsubscribe link in emails; replying STOP to SMS where supported; updating your preferences in the client portal; or contacting us directly (see section 1).

-• We apply your objection across all marketing channels and maintain a minimal suppression record to ensure your preference is respected in future.
+- We apply your objection across all marketing channels and maintain a minimal suppression record to ensure your preference is respected in future communications.

-• We will continue to send essential service communications related to ongoing projects, security, or account administration for our services, as these are not marketing.
+- We will continue to send essential service communications related to ongoing projects, security, or account administration.
+These are operational communications, not marketing, and cannot be opted out of while an active engagement is in place.

-• For emails and SMS, we apply consent or the soft opt-in/B2B rules under PECR as applicable and include an opt-out in each message.
+- For emails and SMS, we apply consent or the soft opt-in and B2B rules under PECR as applicable, and include an opt-out in each message.
 For live marketing calls, we screen numbers against TPS/CTPS and honour any objections.

 12. Recording of Training Sessions and Use of Case Examples

-• Lawful basis and role: For recordings that include personal data of your staff, we rely on legitimate interests (Article 6(1)(f) UK GDPR) in delivering and improving our services.
-Where recordings include Client Data, we act as your processor and will handle the content in accordance with Section 2A and the DPA.
+- Lawful basis and role: For recordings that include personal data of your staff, we rely on legitimate interests (Article 6(1)(f) UK GDPR) in delivering and improving our services.
+Where recordings include Client Data, we act as your processor and handle the content in accordance with section 2A and the applicable Data Processing Agreement.

-• Sharing and access: By default, recordings will be made available to your organisation’s staff who require access for training purposes via secure links or your chosen platform.
+- Sharing and access: By default, recordings will be made available to your organisation’s staff who require access for training purposes via secure links or your chosen platform.
 Access can be limited to specified groups on request.
-We will share the recordings with your staff unless the appropriate contacts (project managers/partners/business owners, etc.) request otherwise.
+We will share recordings with your staff unless your appointed contacts instruct otherwise.

-• Minimisation: Trainers will encourage the use of anonymised or synthetic examples where practicable and will avoid displaying live Client Data unless necessary for the training objective and agreed with you.
+- Minimisation: Trainers will use anonymised or synthetic examples where practicable and will avoid displaying live Client Data unless necessary for the training objective and agreed with your organisation.

-• Retention: Unless you instruct otherwise, training recordings are retained for 3–12 months and then securely deleted, subject to earlier deletion upon your request.
+- Retention: Unless you instruct otherwise, training recordings are retained for 3 to 12 months and then securely deleted, subject to earlier deletion upon your request.

 13. Security